 In order to develop a strategy for UC Santa Barbara to achieve carbon neutrality by 2025, UCSB's Chancellor's Sustainability Committee identified three objectives for this research project.
 Ultimately, this study identifies the most promising greenhouse gas (GHG) emission mitigation strategies and the optimal investment schedule that will enable UCSB to achieve carbon neutrality and reduce long-term operating costs with minimal capital investments.
-The project's specific objectives are as follows: - Assess the efficacy of greenhouse gas mitigation strategies - Estimate the implementation costs associated with the recommended strategies - Recommend a deployment strategy for the identified strategies Understanding the challenges of achieving carbon neutrality, our group developed a four-step approach in order to break the project into manageable pieces.
+This project's specific objectives are as follows:

+- Assess the efficacy of greenhouse gas mitigation strategies - Estimate the implementation costs associated with the recommended strategies - Recommend a deployment strategy for the identified strategies

+Understanding the challenges of achieving carbon neutrality, our group developed a four-step approach in order to break the project into manageable pieces.
 Each step contains critical elements of our recommended carbon neutrality strategy.
+The steps are as follows: 1) reduce energy demand; 2) procure renewable energy; 3) analyze cost implications; and 4) create a deployment schedule.